eltonlaw/impyute/CONTRIBUTING.md

     $ pylint --rcfile=.pylintrc impyute/

+To run unit tests you will need [Docker](https://docs.docker.com/install/).
+The unit testing framework used is the built-in one, [`unittest`](https://docs.python.org/3.6/library/unittest.html).
 Put unit tests in the `test` directory in root.
 The testing environment works like this: 1) Build a docker image with multiple python versions 2) Run the container with pytest for each python version.

     $ make test

 ### Suggesting Enhancements